 Despite the popularity of today’s Internet-driven marketing tools such as social media, search engine marketing, and commercial email, EDDM® marketing remains to be an affordable and cost-effective technique available to businesses.

 - This medium allows you to track your statistics in regards to the effectiveness of different formats, mailing lists, offers, and more.
-With this important information, you can then plan future campaigns.
+With this critical information, you can then plan future campaigns.

 - It is a personable and intimate communication between you and your potential customer.

-- Because this is a tangible item, consumers are able to save mailed coupons for future use and share mailings with others.
+- Because this is a tangible item, consumers can save mailed coupons for future use and share mailings with others.

-- Best of all, you’ll save the cost and hassles of a mailing list, shipping and postage permits, paying less than 16 cents per postcard delivered in addition to the cost of postcard printing.
+- Best of all, you’ll save the cost and hassles of a mailing list, shipping, and postage permits, paying less than $0.1675 per postcard delivered in addition to the cost of postcard printing.

 Full Service vs Print Only